 Upon completion of the design and documentation process your tender package will normally include:

-Your architect is best suited to managing the tender process, particularly if they are administering the construction contract, which is advisable to ensure the builder carries out their full contractual obligations, and to ensure the design intent is carried through the project.
+Your building designer is best suited to managing the tender process, particularly if they are administering the construction contract, which is advisable to ensure the builder carries out their full contractual obligations, and to ensure the design intent is carried through the project.

 From the time the original construction budget is established and the project is finally ready to tender, there has often been a raft of decisions and influences which can affect the final tender price.
 These can include: